Materials-Consortia/materials-consortia.github.io/index.md

 > The next online meeting will take place on {% include {{ page.next_meeting }} %} on [Jitsi](https://meet.jit.si/OPTIMADE) (more details below).

-> The next OPTIMADE CECAM workshop will take place in Grenoble, June 29 - July 3 2026 - [register here](https://www.cecam.org/workshop-details/open-databases-integration-for-materials-design-1536).
+> The most recent OPTIMADE CECAM workshop was held on the campus of the University Grenoble Alpes, June 29 - July 3 2026.
+> To see all OPTIMADE events, see [the list of workshops]({{ '/contributors' | relative_url }}).

 ## Motivation